Can You Edit a WordPress Website After Publishing? How to Edit Pages Before and After Publication

 Editing Pages Before Publication

-Creating and refining your pages before they go live is a crucial step in managing your WordPress site.
-Whether you’re using the Gutenberg editor or the Classic editor, WP offers a range of tools and options for drafting and formatting your content.
+Creating and refining your pages before they go live is an important part of managing your WordPress site.
+Whether you’re using the Gutenberg editor or the Classic editor, WP has a lot of tools and options for drafting and formatting your content.

-Drafting Content Using the Gutenberg Editor or Classic Editor
+Drafting Content Using the Block Editor or Classic Editor

-• The Gutenberg editor is a block-based editor where you use different blocks for various types of content like text, images, and videos.
+Gutenberg Editor: The Gutenberg editor, also known as the block editor, is a block-based editor where you use different blocks for various types of content like text, images and videos.

 Gutenberg Editor or Classic Editor